 First, it’s important to remove your makeup and wash your face at the end of each day.
 Makeup, excess oil, dirt, and pollutants can all build up on the surface of your skin.
 Not washing all of that off at the end of the day can lead to clogged pores, excess oil, and irritation.
 Yuck!

 You may think that once you’ve washed your face, you’re all set, but you should always be sure to moisturize your skin after you cleanse.
-Not doing so will dry out your skin and leaving it looking dull.
+Not doing so will dry out your skin and leave it looking dull.

 Nighttime skin care routine order